zikula/DynamicFormBundle/docs/form_types.md

 The initial list is also populated by an EventSubscriber with a _priority_ of 1000.
 Be sure your event subscriber has a lower priority.

+When a formType is selected, the form is reloaded via jQuery and relevant formOptions are provided to the user.
+This is accomplished with an event subscriber (`Zikula\Bundle\DynamicFormBundle\Form\EventListener\AddFormOptionsListener`).
+All forms will have the following formOptions added: `required`, `priority`, `help`.
+Other formTypes add additional options as well.

 Provided Custom FormTypes
 -------------------------
 ### ChoiceTypeTransformed